ra1nyxin/bad_apple_virus/README.md

 Look at `bad apple.py` for the pre-processing to take an input video and turn it into `boxes.bin`, a space-optimized representation of the window bounds for each frame.
 The script is jank, don't come complaining.

-Check the PRs for some forks that improve the python script to be easier to run.

-## Why's the repo archived?

-I simply don't have the bandwidth to respond to questions and merge PRs for this little project I threw out into the world.
-Feel free to fork it and make it do cool things!